c6o/docs/content/app-service.md

 Roles:

-- **owner** - initial admin can also create, manage cluster
+- **owner** - initial installer and admin who can also create, manage cluster
 - **admin** - can manage users, install apps, create instances for users
-- **user** - can view and access app instances that are running for them, manage these instances.
+- **user (with permissions)** - can view and access app instances that are running for them, manage these instances.
 - **guest** - can only access instances.

 Open issues for discussion: